GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_Bigtable_to_GCS_Parquet.md

 ### Optional Parameters

 * **numShards** (Maximum output shards): The maximum number of output shards produced when writing.
 A higher number of shards means higher throughput for writing to Cloud Storage, but potentially higher data aggregation cost across shards when processing output Cloud Storage files.
-Default value is decided by the runner.
+Default value is decided by Dataflow.